sinch/docs/docs/tutorials/tutorials-java/tutorials-java-spring-boot-incoming-sms.md

 ### Add Dependencies to the Gradle Build File

-In the `build.gradle` file, make sure your dependencies includes both `spring-boot-starter-web` and the Sinch Java SDK:
+In the `build.gradle` file, make sure your dependencies include both `spring-boot-starter-web` and the Sinch Java SDK:

 ```java
 dependencies {